MushroomFleet/Shuffle-Video-Studio/readme.md

-Okay, I've updated the readme to remove the references to the files you mentioned:

 # Video Shuffle Studio

 A suite of tools for splitting, shuffling, and rejoining video clips with both CPU and GPU-accelerated options.